Key takeaways

 The front-loading half is built around six elements that should appear in any prompt of consequence:

 The second half of the workflow is review.
 The AI is fast at producing output.
-It’s incapable of telling you whether the output fits the design.
+It can’t tell you whether the output fits the design.

 A useful review checks the output against five things: